fleetdm/fleet/docs/Configuration/yaml-files.md

 ### policies

-Policies can be specified inline in your `default.yml` file or `teams/team-name.yml` files.
+Policies can be specified inline in your `default.yml`, `teams/team-name.yml`, or `teams/no-team.yml` files.
 They can also be specified in separate files in your `lib/` folder.

 Policies defined in `default.yml` run on **all** hosts.

 Policies defined in `teams/no-team.yml` run on hosts that belong to "No team".

+> Policies that run automations to install software or run scripts must be defined in `teams/no-team.yml` to run on hosts that belong to "No team".

 #### Options